-Meet the NHIMA Treasurer, the NHIMA Webmaster and the NHIMA Newsletter Editor.
-All three are contract employees for New Horizons International Music Association.
-Click any name below to read about that person.
-You can send an e-mail to any of them by clicking their name in their biography.
+Meet NHIMA’s Treasurer, Newsletter Editor and Database Manager.
+All are contract employees for New Horizons International Music Association.
+You can e-mail them by clicking their name.

 William (Bill) Gates